pall-g/pine-marten-camera-trap-protocols/README.md

 # Pine marten camera-trap protocol comparison

-This repository contains the data and R code supporting a comparison of two camera-trap survey protocols for European pine martens (*Martes martes*) in northern Sweden: ground-based inaccessible lure stations and tree-mounted accessible bait stations.
+This repository contains the data and R code supporting a comparison of two camera-trap survey protocols for European pine martens (Martes martes) in northern Sweden: ground-based stations with inaccessible lure and tree-mounted stations with accessible bait, hereafter referred to as the ground-based lure and tree-mounted bait protocols, respectively.

 Precise camera-trap coordinates and identifying metadata are not included in the public data.
 Anonymised station identifiers are retained because they are